NVlabs/SNN/README.md

 # Usage

-**/NLM/nlm.m**: Matlab code to filter a user defined image thorugh the modified Non Local Means filter (accordinagly to the SNN approach) and user defined filtering parameters.
+**/NLM/nlm.m**: Matlab code to filter a user defined image thorugh the modified Non Local Means filter (accordingly to the SNN approach) and user defined filtering parameters.
 The traditional Non Local Means filter is achieved passing offset = 0 in input.

 **/NLM/runme.m**: example usage of /NLM/nlm.m.